emqx/blog/en/202212/two-way-tls-ssl-with-emqx-cloud.md

 - Let's Encrypt, a free third-party Certificate Authority, will be used to certify a custom domain purchased from AWS Route 53, which will point to the EMQX Cloud deployment.
 - OpenSSL will be used for client-side TLS/SSL.
-- MQTT X will be used to validate the encrypted connection.
+- MQTTX will be used to validate the encrypted connection.

 ## Prerequisites

 - An [EMQX Cloud Professional deployment](https://docs.emqx.com/en/cloud/latest/create/overview.html) up and running: for this example, a deployment to AWS will be used.
-- An MQTT client installed: for this example, [MQTT X](https://mqttx.app/docs/downloading-and-installation) will be used.
+- An MQTT client installed: for this example, [MQTTX](https://mqttx.app/docs/downloading-and-installation) will be used.
 - A registered domain: for this example, [AWS Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-register.html#domain-register-procedure) will be used.

 ## Create client-side self-signed certificate